 My feelings of inadequacy were just my own insecurity.
 I was married to the same man for 36 years.
 Even though we had many trying, stressful times I finally understood that I was much stronger, wiser, more creative and talented than I had ever imagined.
 I handled a lot of problems and learned from my mistakes.

 Maybe this is what our senior years are partly for: to reevaluate our lives, gifts, talents, skills, abilities and ourselves.
-By doing this we can improve in our final years or learn to appreciate ourselves enough to stop beating ourselves up over imagined deficits.
+By doing this we can improve in our final years or learn to appreciate ourselves enough to stop beating ourselves up over imagined deficits and just enjoy living.

-We may forget about our “not enough to” and help other people, share, be kind, and make the world a better place.
+We may forget about our “not enoughs” and help other people, share, be kind, and make the world a better place.
 These are some of the activities that make my life good, worthwhile and happy.
-(Well having grandkids and happily married sons does help!!)
+(Well having grandkids and happily married sons sure helps!!)